-CamerasInFocus.xml X
+CamerasinFocus.xml

-Introduction ^
+Introduction

 The newest generation of affordable, high-resolution digital cameras delivers prints that are nearly indistinguishable from traditional film based photos.
-Over the past year, the entry level \$500 digital

-camera has gone from a 640 by 480 resolution that delivered a reasonable 4 by 6 inch print to a 1.280 by 1.024 resolution that delivers an excellent 5 by 7 inch print.
+Over the past year, the entry level \$500 digital camera has gone from a 640 by 480 resolution that delivered a reasonable 4 by 6 inch print to a 1,280 by 1,024 resolution that delivers an excellent 5 by 7 inch print.

-In this ro Writing Tools -
+In this ro Writing Tools

 Meg Spel Checker Thesaurus

-Rem indistinguishable Look Up Inset C> Options
+Rem indistinguishable Cook Up Insert (>) Options

 Built indistinguishable

-Digital ca identical identical nouses ; cars identical except for their identical except for their identical ere
+Digital ca

-no film pi undstinguishable hutes.
+no film pr undstinguishable nutes.

-Once uple assonant ation
+Once uplo assonant ation

-or print o m is a type of
+or print o 🕀 Is a Type of

-screens fo
+screens fr

+need to s

-For the n Cose Hep Aphy.
+For the fi Close Help aphy.

-our tests revenue intermose of the agree canter to rever a cover of the agree that those
+Our tests received that most of the agreed with a One-which International magnet that these